techidaily/site-games-able/source/_posts/adjust-linguistic-preferences-in-steam-app.md

 4. Open the menu next to**Language** .
 5. Select a new option.
 The change should be instantaneous, without you having to restart the app.

- If you want to make the most out of Steam’s mobile app, check out[our guide on Steam's Remote Play Anywhere feature](https://www.makeuseof.com/how-to-use-steam-remote-play-anywhere/) .
+ If you want to make the most out of Steam’s mobile app, check out [our guide on Steam's Remote Play Anywhere feature](https://www.makeuseof.com/how-to-use-steam-remote-play-anywhere/) .

 ## How to Change Steam Language for a Specific Game